 - Scoop out rounded tablespoonfuls and roll into balls.
 Place on the lined baking sheet.
 Once all the dough has been rolled, place back in the fridge for at least 30 minutes.

-- Melt the chocolate and allow to cool for about 5 minutes, and begin dipping the balls into the chocolate, placing them on the lined parchment baking sheet.
+- Melt the chocolate for dipping, and allow to cool for about 5 minutes, and begin dipping the balls into the chocolate, placing them on the lined parchment baking sheet.
 Sprinkle with crumbs, if desired while chocolate is still warm.

 - Once all the balls have been dipped, place in the fridge for them to fully set up.